Morlabs/BasedAgent/Docs/!KEYDOCS%20README%20FIRST!/Code Providers/Contributor Guide.md

 By organizing work into distinct BARIs, BasedAgent ensures that each functional area of the project receives the necessary focus and expertise, promoting high-quality development and effective maintenance.

-## 4. Explore Open Initiatives and GitHub Issues
+## 4. Explore Open Bounties and GitHub Issues
-Contributing to BasedAgent involves engaging with both Open Initiatives and GitHub Issues, which are central to the project's development and improvement.
+Contributing to BasedAgent involves engaging with both Open Bounties and GitHub Issues, which are central to the project's development and improvement.
 This consolidated section provides detailed instructions on how to discover, propose, and contribute effectively.

 ### Discovering Opportunities